Boost your remote experience with advanced tips from our experts!Book a demo

 A digital workplace is the ideal remote work platform because it allows you to easily communicate with your team members and share information.

-Nimbus Platform is the ideal remote work platform, providing you with access to the features you need to run your business efficiently.
+FuseBase (formerly Nimbus) is the ideal remote work platform, providing you with access to the features you need to run your business efficiently.
 These include:

 - Easy collaboration using customizable workspaces, where you can create notes and set permission levels at the workspace and folder levels, and password-protect your notes.